rsaniei/gembaazaar/README.md

 ## 📄 License

 This project is for educational and demonstration purposes.
-This is a work in progress.Feel free to pull the last version fro mtime to time to get the latest version.
+This is a work in progress.
+Feel free to pull the last version from time to time.